crocs-muni/ECTester/README.md

 ./gradlew :standalone:uberJar                 # To build the standalone tool (jar) -> "standalone/build/libs/ECTesterStandalone.jar"
 ```
 Simply doing the above should build everything necessary to test libraries via the standalone app,
-(except the BoringSSL, LibreSSL, ipp-crypto and MatrixSSL libraries)
+(except the BoringSSL, LibreSSL, ipp-crypto, mbedTLS, and wolfCrypt libraries)
 the sections below describe the details of how that works and what needs to be done if it doesn't.

 To see whether your build was successful, run: